Overcoming Challenges in Automated Content Scheduling

 Step 1 — Conduct a Scheduling Audit

 Start by verifying what you think is scheduled matches what will actually publish.
-A scheduling audit exposes inconsistencies that quietly erode traffic: missed posts, time-zone drift, duplicate publishes, and scheduler/CMS mismatches.
+A scheduling audit reveals inconsistencies that slowly harm traffic, such as missed posts, time-zone shifts, duplicate posts, and mismatches between the scheduler and CMS.
 The goal is a deterministic map from planned item → scheduled date/time → actual publish record.

 What to export and why